arrucard/calendar/README.md

 **Recurrence Pattern Code M (monthly)**

  - MonthlyWeekOfMonth - week of the month to recur on. e.g. Thanksgiving is always on the 4th week of the month.
+Value 5 will mean also the last occurrence since for example last Monday of the month can be in 5th or 4th week.
 Must be used together with MonthlyDayOfWeek
  - MonthlyDayOfWeek - day of the week to recur on (0=Sunday, 1=Monday, 2=Tuesday, 3=Wednesday, 4=Thursday, 5=Friday, 6=Saturday).
 Must be used together with MonthlyWeekOfMonth
  **OR**
  - MonthlyDay - day of the month to recur on. e.g. 5 would recur on the 5th of every month